greenpeace/planet4-docs/docs/nro-customization/deployment/dev-environment.md

 ![](../../.gitbook/assets/circle-ci-develop-2.png)

-* Click on "Rerun from beggining".
+* Click on "Rerun from beginning".
 * Wait for the process to finish \(could take up to 10 minutes\).
 * After the process has successfully finished, you should be able to see your changes on your develop site.